RB Leipzig: Criticism

-At some occasions, the protests have turned into violence and threats.
+On some occasions, protests have involved violence and threats.
 RB Leipzig had to cancel three friendly matches in July 2009 for security reasons.
-At the first league match, away against FC Carl Zeiss Jena II on 8 August 2009, riots started when the police dissolved a blockade attempting to prevent the player bus from entering the stadium.
+At its first league match, away against Carl Zeiss Jena II on 8 August 2009, riots started when the police dissolved a blockade attempting to prevent the player bus from entering the stadium.
 The player bus was attacked with bottles, and the police had to use pepper spray to overcome them.
-The team was insulted, spat at and pelted with beer cups during the warm-up, and had to leave the stadium with a police escort after the match.
-At the away match against Hallescher FC on 19 July 2013, the player bus was again attacked.
-Riots also started after the match when home supporters tried to break through a security perimeter to approach away supporters.
+The team was insulted, spat at and pelted with beer cups during the warm-up, and left the stadium with a police escort after the match.
+At an away match against Hallescher FC on 19 July 2013, the player bus was again a target.
+Riots then started after the match, when home supporters tried to break through a security perimeter to approach away supporters.
 Firecrackers and other objects were thrown at the police, and four police officers were slightly injured in the turmoil.
-Before the away match against Karlsruher SC on 9 March 2015, several supporters of RB Leipzig received letters, indirectly threatening them with violence if they decided to support their team in Karlsruhe.
-The night before the match, the lobby of the player hotel in Karlsruhe was stormed by local hooligans.
+Before an away match against Karlsruher SC on 9 March 2015, several supporters of RB Leipzig received letters, indirectly threatening them with violence if supported the team in Karlsruhe.
+The night before that game, local hooligans entered the player hotel's lobby in Karlsruhe.

 Several football clubs, such as VfB Stuttgart, 1.
-FC Nürnberg, TSV 1860 Munich, 1.
-FC Union Berlin, FC Erzgebirge Aue, Kickers Offenbach, Chemnitzer FC and KSV Hessen Kassel, have cancelled friendly matches against RB Leipzig, due to protests from their own supporters.
+FC Nürnberg, 1860 Munich, Union Berlin, FC Erzgebirge Aue, Kickers Offenbach, Chemnitzer FC and KSV Hessen Kassel, have cancelled friendly matches against RB Leipzig, due to protests from their own supporters.